Also known as: Ozempic · Wegovy · Rybelsus · NNC0113-0217

 Unmodified GLP-1 is rapidly cleaved at position 2 (Ala→Pro) by dipeptidyl peptidase-4 (DPP-4), giving a native half-life of ~2 minutes.
 The Aib8 substitution in semaglutide creates steric hindrance that prevents DPP-4 binding, eliminating this primary clearance pathway.
 Semaglutide is instead eliminated predominantly through proteolytic degradation distributed across multiple tissues (no single organ dominates clearance), with minor renal excretion of metabolite fragments.
 This distributed clearance mechanism contributes to the absence of clinically meaningful renal or hepatic dose adjustment requirements at approved doses.[1]

-Log semaglutide doses, visualize plasma concentration curves based on the 7-day half-life, and track clinical endpoints — all in one place.
-Built for weekly injectables.
+Log semaglutide doses, visualize estimated plasma-remaining curves based on the 7-day half-life, and keep weekly injection context in one place.
+Built for records, not dose decisions.

 Download Free — iOSMost sources report only plasma half-life.
 Understanding the full PK picture requires separating three distinct timescales — this is Halflife Labs' core differentiator: